azrealwang/csa/README.md

-# Attack index-of-max cancellable biometrics using inequality-constrainedsimilarity-based attack
+# Attack index-of-max cancellable biometrics using inequality-constrained similarity-based attack

 This is source code of following paper.
 If using it in your research, please cite our paper.